Our life is a journey, idea is the guide. Without the guide everything stops.

 For mobile applications, feedback is very important as it allows online identification of the problems and helps you overcome problems, thereby improving the efficiency of your operation and support services and the application as a whole.
 Prepare to provide personal support to control all segments in the early stages of the startup according to the Lean Startup methodology.

-In addition to developing customer personalities, described in the client base segment, it’s useful to create a user journey map for your customers in order to be effective with regard to the marketing, UX, and merchandising.
+In addition to developing customer personalities, described in the client base segment, it’s useful to create a user journey map for your customers in order to be effective with regard to marketing, UX, and merchandising.

 So, in conclusion, we can ask: is it sufficient to have just online and offline communication?
 You need to see the full picture of the interaction in order to understand what motivates customers to use your product, what customers want to get when coming to your platform, and how well they can achieve their goals by using your product.
-If this process of the interaction is analyzed and coordinated at all stages, you will have rapid result: you will keep your customers safe, know how best to interact with them, and also determine the automation possibilities of this process.
+If this process of interaction is analyzed and coordinated at all stages, you will have rapid results: you will keep your customers safe, know how best to interact with them, and also determine the automation possibilities of this process.